celerik/celerik-netcore-web/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to Celerik.NetCore.Services!
+Thank you for your interest in contributing to Celerik.NetCore.Web!

-The document covers the process for contributing to the code that is hosted on the [Celerik.NetCore.Services site](https://github.com/celerik/celerik-netcore-services).
-Contributions may be as simple as typo corrections or as complex as new service definitions.
+The document covers the process for contributing to the code that is hosted on the [Celerik.NetCore.Web site](https://github.com/celerik/celerik-netcore-web).
+Contributions may be as simple as typo corrections or as complex as new functionalities.

 - [DOs and DON'Ts](#dos-and-donts)
 - [Process for contributing](#process-for-contributing)

-This repository provides a codebaseline for .NET Core service-oriented project and abstractions for common services like Log, Security, MasterData, Settings.
-A built-in PayPal service is included as well.
+This repository provides middlewares, filters and utilities for managing .Net Core Web APIs including utilities Cors, Logging, Exceptions, Resources, Security, Startup Pipelines, Swagger, Validations.

-Issues and tasks for this repository are tracked in [celerik-netcore-services/projects](https://github.com/celerik/celerik-netcore-services/projects).
+Issues and tasks for this repository are tracked in [celerik-netcore-web/projects](https://github.com/celerik/celerik-netcore-web/projects).

 ## DOs and DON'Ts

-The following list shows some guiding rules that you should keep in mind when you're contributing to the Celerik.NetCore.Services:
+The following list shows some guiding rules that you should keep in mind when you're contributing to the Celerik.NetCore.Web:

 - **DON'T** surprise us with large pull requests.
 Instead, file an issue and start a discussion so we can agree on a direction before you invest a large amount of time.
 For bulk changes, break the work into smaller PRs (up to 100 files).
 This guideline is strongly recommended if your PR doesn't follow the following guidelines.
-- **DO** look at the current [labels](https://github.com/celerik/celerik-netcore-services/labels) issues for suggestions on tasks.
+- **DO** look at the current [labels](https://github.com/celerik/celerik-netcore-web/labels) issues for suggestions on tasks.
 - **DO** create one PR for each task.
 PRs that include multiple unrelated changes are much harder to review.
 That delays reviews and merging PRs.
 This guideline applies to reviews as well: we try not to suggest unrelated changes in reviews; we ask that community reviews adhere to this guideline.
 - **DO** provide a clear description of the work in your PR.
 Tell us what changed and why.
 The default description of "update article.md" isn't helpful for reviewers.
 - **DO** read the [style guide](https://docs.microsoft.com/en-us/dotnet/core/) guidelines.
 New additions should follow these guidelines.